 Research in the C&S cluster explores the material manifestations of culture through time and space.
 We combine innovative scientific methods with theoretically-informed analyses to understand past human experience, bringing together the humanities and the sciences.

 The combination of environmental archaeology, and especially bio-archaeology, with more traditional approaches to the past, helps to differentiate Queen's from most other Archaeology departments and is seen as both a strength and stimulus to future developments.
-Thematically, we have identified eight areas of particular specialist interest and especially welcome applications from potential PhD students interested in these areas:
+Thematically, we have identified eight areas of particular specialist interest and especially welcome applications from potential PhD students interested in these areas, though projects are not limited to these themes:

 Development of agriculture and the cultural landscape in Europe, Eurasia and its associated economic, chronological and environmental backdrop